carlosm22700/taskmanager/README.md

-## README
+## Project README

 ### Group Members
-- (Your names will be added here.)
+- Carlos Martinez, Brian Ramos, Luisa Paredes, Kathleen Porter

 ### Java Version
-- OpenJDK version "21.0.1" 2023-10-17 LTS
+- We are utilizing OpenJDK 21.0.1 LTS for this project.
-- OpenJDK Runtime Environment Temurin-21.0.1+12 (build 21.0.1+12-LTS)
-- OpenJDK 64-Bit Server VM Temurin-21.0.1+12 (build 21.0.1+12-LTS, mixed mode)

-### IDE Used
+### IDEs Used
-- Backend: Eclipse (due to its comprehensive Java support and integrated development environment).
+- **Backend Development:** Eclipse, chosen for its robust Java support and comprehensive IDE features.
-- Client: Visual Studio Code (preferred for client-side development given its extensive extensions for JavaScript and familiarity).
+- **Client-Side Development:** Visual Studio Code, selected for its extensive JavaScript support and ease of use for frontend technologies.

-### Challenges Faced
+### Challenges and Solutions

+#### Client-Server Communication
-- Encountered a `404 Not Found` error when attempting to connect the client with the backend API, indicating a potential misconfiguration in the servlet mapping or AJAX request URL.
+Initially, we faced a `404 Not Found` error, indicating difficulties in the client connecting to the backend API.
+This issue pointed to potential misconfigurations in servlet mappings or AJAX request URLs.
+By meticulously revisiting these configurations and ensuring AJAX URLs correctly included the application's context path, we were able to resolve this issue.

-- Experienced issues with Eclipse functionality and integrating libraries, such as JSON processing libraries.
-- Found it challenging to integrate JavaScript, HTML, and CSS into the application, given Java's complexities with containers and dependencies, especially in collaborative environments.
+#### Library Integration and IDE Challenges
+We encountered challenges integrating essential Java libraries, such as GSON for JSON processing, due to Eclipse's management of library dependencies.
+Additionally, Eclipse presented difficulties with functionality and integration, prompting us to seek alternative methods for library installation and configuration.

-### Known Issues
+### Current Issues
-- **Client-Server Communication**: The main issue is the lack of connection and communication between the client and the server.
-The client fails to connect to the API, preventing the server from processing requests and the client from displaying the data.
-- **Library Integration**: Difficulties were encountered in installing and using Java libraries like GSON for JSON processing, which are essential for handling HTTP request and response bodies in the format of JSON.
+Despite resolving the initial connection issues, we continue to face challenges with seamless client-server communication and library integration within Eclipse.
+The primary unresolved issue remains the effective use of libraries like GSON for JSON processing, critical for handling HTTP request and response bodies.

+Data doesn't persist in our application.
+This MVP relies on data structures as opposed to integrated databases.

-### Attempts to Resolve Issues
+### Attempts to Resolve Ongoing Issues
-- To address the `404 Not Found` error, we revisited servlet mappings and ensured the AJAX request URLs correctly included the application's context path.
+- **Servlet Mappings:** Adjusted servlet mappings and verified AJAX request URLs for accuracy.
-- For issues with libraries, we explored manual installation and configuration but faced challenges due to Eclipse's handling of library dependencies.
+- **Library Integration:** Explored manual library installation and configuration to overcome Eclipse's dependency management challenges.

-### Project Setup Instructions
-(Refer to the detailed setup instructions provided in the previous section.)

-### How to Run the Project Locally
+### Running the Project Locally
-- Fork and clone the repository.
+1. Fork and clone the repository.
-- Import the project into Eclipse (for backend) and Visual Studio Code (for frontend).
+2. Import the project into Eclipse (backend) and Visual Studio Code (frontend).
-- Set up and start the Tomcat server in Eclipse.
+3. Configure and start the Tomcat server in Eclipse.
-- Access the application via `http://localhost:8080/projectname/`.
+4. Access the application via `http://localhost:8080/projectname/`.

-### Contributions to Resolution
-- We invite anyone who can identify solutions to the challenges mentioned, especially the client-server communication issue, to contribute via pull requests on GitHub.

----

-### Assignment Questions

-#### What are the names of group members?
-- (Your names will be added here.)

-#### What Java version are you using?
-- We are using OpenJDK 21.0.1 LTS.

-#### What IDE are you using?
-- We used a combination of Eclipse for the backend development and Visual Studio Code for the client-side development.

-#### What challenges were you facing?
-- The main challenge was the `404 Not Found` error, which hindered the client from connecting to the backend API.
-Additionally, integrating JSON and API libraries in Eclipse proved difficult, alongside conceptualizing the integration of JS, HTML, CSS with the Java backend.

-#### Is there anything that is not working?
-If so, what is it and what have you tried to get it to work?
-- The connection between the client and server is not working as intended, which seems to stem from either the frontend or backend configuration.
-Despite attempts to fix servlet mappings and AJAX URLs, the issue persists.
-The installation and use of essential Java libraries like GSON for JSON processing also presented issues.